- Contact Us!

 Library Hours: 7:00 AM- 3:00 PM

-Students will report directly to the library instead of to study hall; the sign-in sheet will enable Ms. Del Re, the librarian, to take attendance and report all library students to their study hall teachers.
+Students will report directly to the library instead of to study hall; the sign-in sheet will enable the librarian to take attendance and report all library students to their study hall teachers.

 Students from study hall will be granted access to the library based on available seating.
 Additionally, students must use the facility for the stated purposes and must demonstrate appropriate behavior or else they will be sent back to their study hall and may have their library privileges suspended or revoked.

 Students are NOT permitted to use the library during their lunch period; they must eat in the cafeteria.

 - Magazines: do not circulate

 - 10 cents per day, per book for overdue titles

 - 25 cents per day, per book for overdue, overnight reserve books

 - Damaged books: students will be assessed a repair fee for any damaged book(s).

 - Lost books: students will be assessed a replacement fee for any lost book.